hirokazu-kobayashi-koba-hiro/idp-server/README.md

 built with Java and React.

 * The Frontend is implemented with React / Next.js and handles user interactions for login, consent.
-* The Backend API is built with Spring Boot and exposes REST endpoints for OIDC/OAuth flows, client management, tenant operations, and hook configuration.
+* The Backend API is built with Spring Boot and exposes REST endpoints for OIDC/OAuth flows, clientAttributes management, tenant operations, and hook configuration.
 * The IdP Engine encapsulates the core logic for authentication, authorization, grant handling, and token issuance.
 * Authentication Interactors are pluggable components that support various methods such as Password, Email OTP,